 Cozumel in October or November is just before high season, and one of the best times to visit.
 The weather can be a little rainy, but as long as the wind stays calm, you’ll find awesome diving conditions.
 The water is often at its warmest (84F/28C), and the crowds are at their lowest.
 October and November also have the peak bird-watching season in Cozumel, the annual full Ironman Cozumel event, and you’ll get to experience one of the most interesting holidays of them all: Mexico’s beautiful Day of the Dead.

 No matter what brings you here in October or November, it’s a really great time to come.

 October & November Weather in Cozumel

 Let me start with the obligatory disclaimer that, of course, you can’t predict future weather conditions.

-Nevertheless, October is typically a great month here for the following reasons.
+Bad luck aside, October is typically a great month to be here.

 Hurricanes aside, the weather in October is Cozumel sunny but getting slightly less HOT.